By John Tanzella, IGLTA President/CEO, email@example.com

 So much of what we do at IGLTA and the IGLTA Foundation is built on the future.
 Our mission to expand LGBTQ+ tourism globally means that we’re always looking ahead, laying the groundwork for businesses and communities to grow sustainably and inclusively.

 And now is a uniquely good time to reinvest in the future based on revelations learned through the COVID-19 pandemic.
 At our 2022 Global Convention in Milan opening session, the IGLTA Foundation released a powerful report that revealed priorities of travel consumers right now.
-Its best long-term practices.
+Its findings are like a compass to help us reorient for best long-term practices.

 The report, titled “Going Further: How to Make LGBTQ+ Travel Transformational for Travelers, Communities and the Planet,” found that travelers are paying more attention to the impact of business on their local communities, economy, and the environment.
 It also recommends steps we can all take for positive action in the years ahead.